Walter Heck

-Walter Heck was a German graphic designer who created the SS double rune symbol for the Nazi Schutzstaffel in 1929, the SA-Runes badge, and co-designed the all-black SS uniform in 1932.
-He was a company commander in the Sturmabteilung (SA), and later joined the SS.
+Walter Heck (8 December 1897 – unknown) was a German graphic designer who created the SS double 'Siegrune' symbol for the Schutzstaffel (SS), the elite corps of the Nazi Party, in 1929, the runic emblem of the Sturmabteilung (SA), and co-designed the all-black SS uniform in 1932.
+He was an SA-Sturmhauptführer (company commander) in the SA, and later joined the SS.

 Design of the SS symbol

-Heck worked for Ferdinand Hoffstätter in Bonn, a company that made badges, and "worked in a studio focused on military designs."
+Heck was born in Cologne and worked for Ferdinand Hoffstätter in Bonn, a company that made badges, and "worked in a studio focused on military designs."